DCGM/pero-quality/README.md

 # pero-quality

 This repository contains scripts used for digitalized document quality  assessment.
-The main goal is to produce a heatmap with quality score, which is similar to human perception.
+The main goal is to produce a heatmap containing quality score, which is similar to human perception.
+Other product of quality estimation is a score for the whole page.
 The module computes local scores based on probability scores extracted from character recognition.
 More detailed description is located below.

 ![](images/image0.jpg) ![](images/image2.jpg)